20 Nov Best Traditional Foods in Barcelona

 One of the most famous dishes of the region also happens to be one of the simplest.
 Escalivada, which comes from the verb escalivar, which means to roast on ashes.
 This is a smoky vegetable dish consisting of eggplant and bell peppers.
 Furthermore, it is sometimes accompanied by onions, tomatoes, and garlic.
 People eat escalivada as a tapa, or sometimes also as a relish for other savory bites of fish or meat.

-When in Barcelona, make sure you try these scrumptious traditional dishes in one of these local restaurants!
+When in Barcelona, make sure you try these scrumptious traditional dishes in a local restaurants!
+Here you can find some of the best tapas restaurants in Barcelona!